nicklasfrahm/k3se/README.md

 $ echo "$(whoami) ALL=(ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/$(whoami)
 ```

+## Limitations 🚨

+The following features are currently not supported, but are planned for future releases:

+- **High availability**
+  Currently the installation will fail if more than a single node with the role `server` is specified.

+- **Downsizing**
+  If nodes are removed from the cluster configuration, they are not decommissioned.
+We plan to enable this feature in the future using the `git` history of the cluster configuration.

 ## License 📄

 This project is and will always be licensed under the terms of the [MIT license][file-license].